-When you like a product on Amazon, and really want to buy it.
-In that case, you might focus more on the positive reviews while ignoring the negative ones.
+When you like a product on Amazon and want to buy it, in that case, you might focus more on the positive reviews while ignoring the negative ones.

-And on the flip side, if you don't want to buy the product subconsciously, you might focus more on the negative reviews rather than the positive ones telling them fake.
+And on the flip side, if you don’t want to buy the product subconsciously, you might focus more on negative reviews than positive ones, telling them fake.

 What’s is right in this case?

 Read both positive and negative reviews.

 You might be saying, “Thanks.
 I already know this.”

 But confirmation bias doesn’t restrict itself to purchasing the products on Amazon.

 Sometimes, this bias creates bigger problems.

 It changes our political and social views too.

 If you like a party or a leader, you tend to focus more on good opinions than negative ones.